couchbaselabs/tuqtng/tutorial/content/slide-10.md

-## NULL and Missing Values

-JSON documents can contain explicit NULL values and omit fields entirely.
-The IS/IS NOT NULL/MISSING family of operators lets you test these conditions.
+## Select DISTINCT

+The DISTINCT keyword can be used to eliminate dulicates from the output.

-The query on the right looks for people where the children field is explicitly set to NULL.
+The query on the right used the DISTINCT keyword in the SELECT statement to produce a set of 3 unique results.

-Try changing the query to IS MISSING.
+Try removing the DISTINCT keyword from the query to see the difference.

 <pre id="example">
-	SELECT fname, children
+    SELECT DISTINCT orderlines[0].productId
-		FROM tutorial
+        FROM orders
-			WHERE children IS NULL
 </pre>